 We expect that co-investments between us and Main Street will be the norm rather than the exception, as substantially all potential co-investments that are appropriate investments for us should also be appropriate investments for Main Street, and vice versa.
 Limited exceptions to co-investing will be based on available capital, diversification and other relevant factors.
 Accordingly, our Sub-Adviser treats every potential investment in lower middle market securities evaluated by Main Street as a potential investment opportunity for us, determines the appropriateness of each potential investment for co-investment by us, provides to our Adviser, in advance, information about each potential investment that it deems appropriate for us and proposes an allocation between us and Main Street.
-If our Adviser deems such potential co-investment transaction and proposed allocation appropriate for us, our Adviser will present the transaction and the proposed allocation to the members of our board of directors who are (1) not interested persons of us or Main Street, and (2) who do not have a financial interest in the proposed transaction or the proposed portfolio company, which directors are referred to as "Eligible Directors."
-Our Sub-Adviser will present the transaction and the proposed allocation for Main Street to the Eligible Directors of the Main Street board of directors.
-Each board of directors, including a majority of the Eligible Directors of each board of directors, will approve each proposed co-investment transaction and the related allocation prior to the consummation of any co-investment transaction.
-No independent director on our board of directors or Main Street's board of directors will have any direct or indirect financial interest in any co-investment transaction or any interest in any related portfolio company, other than through an interest (if any) in our or Main Street's securities, as applicable.
-Additional information regarding the operation of the co-investment program is set forth in the order gran
+If our Adviser deems such potential co-investment transaction and proposed allocation appropriate for us, our Adviser will present the transaction and the proposed allocation to the members of our board of directors who are (1) not interested persons of us or Main Street, and (2) who do not have a financial interest in the proposed transaction or the proposed portfolio company, which directors are referred to as "Eligible Directors, including a majority of the Eligible Directors of each board of directors, will approve each proposed co-investment transaction prior to the consummation of any co-investment transaction.
+No independent director on our board of directors or Main Street's board of directors will have any interest in any related portfolio company, other than through an interest (if any) in our or Main Street's securities, as applicable.
+Additional information regarding the operation of the co-investment program is set forth in the order granting exemptive relief, which may be reviewed on the SEC's website at www.sec.gov.